krisds/koopa/README.md

 ### Parser Generation

 Koopa Grammar files end in ".kg" (for "Koopa grammar").
-These are processed by the koopa.core.grammars.generator.KGG class, which needs three arguments:
+These are processed by the koopa.core.KGG class, which needs two arguments:

   1. The name of the grammar, without the ".kg" extension.
   2. The target java package the generated parser will be part of.
-  3. The target folder to save the generated parser in.

-Koopa can also take these grammar files and translate them into an equivalent ANTLR tree grammar.
-These tree grammars may then be used (modified or not) in the backend.
-The generator is class koopa.core.trees.antlr.generator.KGToANTLR.

 All of this is taken care of by the ANT build script.
 If you make modifications to the standard Cobol.kg or one of the tests all you need to do is rerun ANT and everything should be taken care of.